ianjoshi/regex-energy/README.md

 ### Install C++ compiler & Boost-Regex
 You have a few options in terms of the compiler you choose to install here.
-And this will affect the exact install of the boost-regex library.
+This will affect the exact installation of the boost-regex library.

 **Compilers:**